rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

 		Content-Length: 119
 		Content-Type: text/html; charset=UTF-8

-The first line shows the all-important status code.
-We want to see a "200 OK" as in the above line's "HTTP/1.1 200 OK".
-If that's what you see, test the webserver with your browser, though be careful with this because you browser may be displaying a cached page.
+The first line shows the status code.
+You want to see `200 OK`, as shown in the example.
+If that's what you see, test the web server with your browser, but consider that your browser might display a cached page.

-If you don't see "200 OK", some of the common messages you may see are:
+If you don't see `200 OK`, you might see one of the following common messages:

-1. curl: (6) Couldn't resolve host "vh1.example.com" If curl reports it cannot find the host you need to check that you have an A record for the domain that points to the correct IP address for your server.
-The dig command can be used to do this:
+- `curl: (6) Couldn't resolve host vh1.example.com`

+  If cURL reports that it can’t find the host, verify that there is an A record for the domain that points to the correct IP address for your server.
+You can use the dig to do this:

-        dig vh2.example.com
+        dig vh1.example.com

-2. curl: (7) couldn't connect to host
+- `curl: (7) couldn't connect to host`

-Check that your Apache configuration files include the necessary Listen directives and that they are not commented out.
-You'll need "Listen 80" at the very least.
+  Verify that your Apache configuration files include the necessary `Listen` directives and that they are not commented out.
+It needs `Listen 80` at the very least.

-### Check Error Log

-Another way to look for this is check the error log.
-The default error log is at /var/log/httpd/error\_log on Red Hat-derived systems and at /var/log/apache2/error\_log on Debian-derived systems.
-You will see "no listening sockets available, shutting down" following Apache's attempt to restart if you're not specifying any port for Apache to listen on.
+  Another way to verify this is to check the error log.
+The default error log is at `/var/log/httpd/error_log` on Red Hat systems and `/var/log/apache2/error_log` on Debian systems.
+If no port is specified for Apache to listen on, the message no listening sockets available, shutting down follows Apache's attempt to restart.

     [Mon May 09 21:50:21 2011] [notice] SIGHUP received.
 Attempting to restart no listening sockets available, shutting down
 		Unable to open logs

 -  HTTP/1.1 403 Forbidden.

-        HTTP/1.1 403 Forbidden
-		Date: Tue, 10 May 2011 21:14:29 GMT
-		Server: Apache/2.2.3 (CentOS)
-		Content-Type: text/html; charset=iso-8859-1

-If you get this response when using curl it indicates the permissions aren't quite right for allowing Apache access to the page you're requesting.
-This could be because the directory permissions are incorrect or it could be the page itself.
+  This response indicates that the permissions that allow Apache access to the page that you're requesting are not correct.
+Perhaps the directory permissions are incorrect, or it could be the page itself.

-You may also see a 403 error if the DocumentRoot contains no "index" file - typically named "index.html" or "index.php".
-Note the filename is case sensitive.
-Or you may see 403s if the virtual host doesn't contain a DirectoryIndex directive specifying the default index file.
+  You might also see a 403 response in the following situations:

+    - The `DocumentRoot` contains no index file—-typically named `index.html` or `index.php`.
+Note that the file name is case sensitive.

+    - The virtual host doesn't contain a `DirectoryIndex` directive specifying the default index file.
-The Apache error logs will usually reveal on which directory or file the permissions are incorrectly set.
-The default error log is at /var/log/httpd/error\_log on Red Hat-derived systems and at /var/log/apache2/error\_log on Debian-derived systems.

-Individual virtual hosts may write errors to their own logs if they were configured to, so check these logs too.
+  The Apache error logs usually show which directory or file has the permissions set incorrectly.
+Individual virtual hosts might write errors to their own logs if they were configured to, so check these logs too.

-Do not be put off by the volume of data in a busy server's log files.
-Instead, use the "tail" command to selectively view just the most recent ten lines of a log.
+  Don’t be discouraged by the amount of data in a busy server's log files.
+Instead, use the tail command to selectively view just the most recent ten lines of a log.
 For example:

         tail /var/log/apache2/error\_log

-Better yet, you can see new entries as they are added to the error\_log - or any log - while you test the server if you instruct the "tail" command to "follow" the log.
+  You can see new entries as they are added to the error log, or any log, while you test the server if you instruct the `tail` command to "follow" the log.
 For example:

         tail -f /var/log/httpd/error\_log

-### Common Permissions-Related Errors
+#### Common permissions-related errors

-To round off our exploration of common Apache configuration errors, here are some examples of how some common permissions-related configuration errors appear in Apache's logs
+Following are examples of some common permissions-related configuration errors that can appear in Apache's logs:

-        [Sun May 15 20:06:17 2011] [error] [client 203.0.113.96] (13)Permission denied: file permissions deny server access: /var/www/vhosts/vh2/index.html

-This log entry shows that permissions on the index.html file for vh2.example.com are denying access to Apache.
+- The following log entry shows that permissions on the `index.html` file for `vh2.example.com` are denying access to Apache.

-        [Sun May 15 20:07:37 2011] [error] [client 203.0.113.96] (13)Permission denied: access to /index.html denied
+    [error] [client 203.0.113.96] (13)Permission denied: access to /index.html denied

-This log entry shows that permissions on the /var/www/vhosts/vh2 directory are blocking Apache's read request.
+- The following log entry shows that permissions on the `/var/www/vhosts/vh2` directory are blocking Apache's read request.

-        [Sun May 15 20:11:32 2011] [error] [client 203.0.113.96] (13)Permission denied: access to / denied
+    [error] [client 203.0.113.96] (13)Permission denied: file permissions deny server access: /var/www/vhosts/vh2/index.html

-This log entry shows that Apache does not have execute or read permissions on one of the directories above DocumentRoot.
+- The following log entry shows that Apache does not have execute or read permissions on one of the directories above `DocumentRoot`.

+    [error] [client 203.0.113.96] (13)Permission denied: access to / denied